Alleys & Ruins no. 143, Reckoning (2013, Detroit, MI, 12:00am)

 Part of the draw of my work, and part of my interest in it, is that there is true drama in the night of my shoots.
 When I started the series, I would go alone.
 Eventually I started bringing friends and family to watch my back – usually one or two people.
 I liked the intimacy and the connection to my setting, and the way my senses needed to heighten in these run down locations.
 And I always believed my tension would somehow be reflected in the final image.
 I had to be part of what was around me, not just a detached observer.
 But having said that, and with my experience with Nate, who was superb, I’m willing to have a little less adrenaline flowing in exchange for a little more peace of mind!

 The building is nothing special or out of the ordinary for Detroit.
-It is the remains of Westside Cold Storage and Alley 143 is the main entrance and lobby.
-Inside, just to the left is someone’s home: a mattress, an old recliner, lots of clothes and shoes… Outside while I’m shooting, a man is pacing nervously back and forth.
+It is the remains of the Westside Cold Storage Company, and Alley 143 shows the main entrance and lobby.
+Inside, just to the left is someone’s home: a mattress, an old recliner, lots of clothes and shoes… Outside while I’m shooting, a man shows up and begins pacing nervously back and forth 30 feet away.
 He has no shirt and what’s left of his pants are torn up rags.
 Sometimes he’s crouching and stares at a blade of grass or at the fire hydrant.
 By the time I leave I assume I’ve been shooting in his home.